-Dr. Schwartz is author of many scholarly publications, including Society and the Legal Order, Unobtrusive Measures, Criminal Law: Theory and Process, and the Handbook of Regulation and Administrative Law.
+Dr. Schwartz authored many scholarly publications, including Society and the Legal Order, Unobtrusive Measures, Criminal Law: Theory and Process, and the Handbook of Regulation and Administrative Law.
 At Syracuse, he taught primarily in the law school, both in law and society and in “hard law” subjects such as criminal law, environmental law, and evidence.
-His current scholarly interests include natural law, administrative law, and the impact of welfare reform.
+His scholarly interests included natural law, administrative law, and the impact of welfare reform.

 Dr. Schwartz passed away on October 10, 2017.